 How do I know if I will be called?

-If you have been selected to be called in the Telephone Campaign, you will receive a letter or email around a fortnight before calling begins.
+If you have been selected to be called in a Telephone Campaign, you will receive a letter or email around a fortnight before calling begins.

 Where and when does calling take place?

-Calling will take place on weekday evenings between 6pm and 9.15pm from Tuesday 19 March until Monday 1 April.
-At weekends, calling will take place between 10.45am-6pm on Saturdays, and 1.45pm and 8pm on Sundays.
+In the upcoming Telephone Campaign, students will be telephoning 23 September - 2 October.
+During the week, calling will take place 5.30pm-9pm; at weekends, calling will take place between 10.45am-6pm on Saturdays, and 1.45pm and 8pm on Sundays.
 All calls are made by current students, and they are ringing from Fitzwilliam.

 Are the students paid or do they volunteer?

 The students are paid the national living wage for their work.
-This is not funded from donations received in the course of the Telephone Campaign.
+This is not funded from donations received in the course of the Telephone Campaigns.

 Are the students trained?

-Yes, the students received two full days of training from a telethon professional manager directly before the start of the Campaign.
-They have support both from the Development Office team and our Campaign Consultant Amy during the course of calling.
+Yes, the students received full training directly before the start of the Campaign.
+They have support from the Development Office team during the course of calling.